pschlump/log-consolidate/README.md

 --------------------

 This is a sample read configuration for a single machine running a server and 3 micro services.
-Two machines are involved 192.168.0.20 where the server and 3 micro services are running.
+Two machines are involved, 192.168.0.20,`where the server and 3 micro services are running.
 The logs are consolidated on 192.168.0.157.

 The File r-cfg.json is: